open-telemetry/opamp-spec/specification.md

 The current health of the Agent and sub-components.
 The top-level ComponentHealth represents the health of the Agent overall.
 May be omitted if nothing changed since last AgentToServer message.
 See [ComponentHealth message](#componenthealth-message).
-May be omitted if nothing changed since last AgentToServer message.

 ##### AgentToServer.effective_config